Urology Care Foundation - What is Urologic Radiology?

 • Learn the location of a narrow or blocked blood vessel

-• Treat a diseased blood vessel
+• Treat a diseased blood vessel, such as one with plaque inside

 • Treat certain types of tumors by blocking their blood supply